DrehanM/PintOperatingSystem/doc/project2.md

 ### Algorithms
 #### Lock Priority Donation

 The function `decrement_priority` will iterate through the priority_donation_list to look up the priority that was donated by the shared resource that was just released.
-If the donated priority is the same as the current priority of the thread this function will set the threads priority to the next highest priority donated.
-If the donated priority is lower than the current priority of the thread this function will not change the threads priority.
-In both cases, the priority list element for this donated priority will be removed for the priority_donation_list.
-If the thread decreases its priority we will need to call thread_yield().
+If the donated priority is the same as the current priority of the thread this function will set the thread's priority to the next highest priority donated.
+If the donated priority is lower than the current priority of the thread this function will not change the thread's priority.
+In both cases, the priority list element for this donated priority will be removed for the `priority_donation_list`.
+If the thread decreases its priority we will need to call `thread_yield()`.

 When a thread calls `lock_acquire` there are two possibilities: it succesfully acquires the lock or it goes to sleep.
 If the thread succesfully acquires the lock we will not change its priority.
 However, if it fails to acquire the lock we will donate our priority to the lock holder using the `donate_priority` function.
 Since our scheduler always runs the highest priority thread first, we know that the lock holder will always have a lower priority than the thread attempting to acquire it so we just donate it directly.
 Similarly, when a thread releases a lock we will just call the `decrement_priority`.